-There’s more to Barceloneta than beaches, more to the old part of town than La Rambla, and more to Gaudi than Parque Guell.
+Barcelona is a city with something for everyone, but did you know there’s more to Barceloneta than beaches, more to the old part of town than La Rambla and more to Gaudi than Parque Guell?
+Each neighbourhood has something new to explore.
 Check out 10 of our favourite hidden gems in the city.
 For more, play any of our Barcelona discovery games.

 Neighbourhood: Ciudad Vieja

 One of our favourite cocktail spots, Elephanta is located in Gracia.
-The bar is known for its Gin Tonics and they serve a whopping 40 different varieties that are perfect combinations of flavours.
-If you are not into GTs, don’t hesitate to try their teas and cake!
-For more curious cocktails spots, play our cocktail adventure!
+The bar is known for its Gin & Tonics and they serve a whopping 40 different varieties, fusing together perfect combinations of flavours.
+If it’s not quite Gin o’clock just yet, don’t hesitate to try their teas and cake!

 Neighbourhood: El Poble-sec